 When requiring state and local activity in a given area, the federal government should provide adequate funds to address the fiscal impact of those policies.
 Federal policies should not mandate new costs for local governments without considering the increased financial liabilities and including reimbursement mechanisms to minimize disproportionate responsibilities.

-Activities such as franchising, zoning, issuing permits and licenses, and establishing local code are fundamental responsibilities of local governments.
+Activities such as franchising, zoning, issuing permits and licenses, and establishing local codes are fundamental responsibilities of local governments.
 Federal policies should respect these activities and not preempt local authority to protect the health, safety, and welfare of local residents.
 Additionally, the federal government should defer to municipal authority regarding making fundamental employment decisions and mandating specific working conditions.

 A well-functioning intergovernmental system offers significant opportunities for all levels of government to serve the nation's citizens more effectively.
 Federal grant programs, regulatory requirements, funding formulas, and other practices should promote cooperation at the local and regional levels.
 The intergovernmental partnership must be strengthened to provide a framework for economic growth that also preserves important principles of freedom.